Blog

 Common security challenges faced by security teams include:

-• Endpoint Security: With employees accessing SaaS applications from various devices and locations, securing each endpoint becomes critical to preventing unauthorised access.
+• Endpoint Security: With employees accessing SaaS from various devices, securing each endpoint is vital.

 • Data Breaches and Leakage: The risk of data being exposed or stolen, either through cyberattacks or inadvertent leaks, is heightened in SaaS environments.